 Strength levels improved a lot besides in the upper body but also in the lower body.
 What he also gained was the control of the movement in upper body exercises.

-Nikolai has been training in the Nordic Health clinic for one year now and a few months ago he began taking immune medication.
+Nikolai has been training at the Nordic Health clinic for one year now and a few months ago he began taking immune medication.
 The combination of medicine and exercises helped him to stabilize and even improve his health and has given him back an active life.
 Nikolai has shown what regaining the control of one’s body truly means.